 If you've decided you'd like the National Disability Insurance Scheme (NDIS) to be part of your life, you can proceed to applying.
 This process can be complicated.
 The information on this page will help you to move through this stage.

 Everyone who applies for the NDIS must meet eligibility criteria.
 These include age, residency and disability requirements.
-To find out more about the eligibility criteria, visit the section of this toolkit.
+To find out more about the eligibility criteria, visit the What is the NDIS? section of this toolkit.

 Access request form